penglianglee/learning-reactjs/React组件编写/README.md

 run `npm install -g http-server`

-then in this file, run `http-server` and you can use local file
+then in this file, run `http-server` and you can use local files